brainstormforce/wp-spectra/README.md

 ## Changelog ##

-### X.X.X - THURSDAY, 27th JULY 2023 ###
+### 2.7.3 - MONDAY, 31st JULY 2023 ###
-* Improvement: Core Blocks - Improved the reusable block functionality for all Core Blocks except the Container.
+* Improvement: Core Blocks - Enhanced the reusable block functionality for all Core Blocks, with the exception of the Container.
-* Improvement: Core Blocks - Disabled the editor update button on page reload for all Core Blocks except the Container.
+* Improvement: Global - Optimized the editor performance and stability.
-* Improvement: Forms - Safely removed older style implementation for child blocks.
-* Improvement: Code - Improved Performance by optimizing apiFetch across the plugin.
-* Improvement: Code - Improved code quality for passing React props.

 ### 2.7.2 - THURSDAY, 27th JULY 2023 ###
 * Fix: Forms - Resolved an issue in which some phone country-code colors would not work as intended in the editor.